mebigfatguy/yank/README.md

 ArtifactId and Version columns.
 You may also specify a Classifier column, which can download jars with names after the version such as natives.
 Note that sources jars are automatically handled and you need not use the classifier column for this purpose (See the source attribute above).
 You may also specify a Type column to support files such as xml, or zip files, if not specified, 'jar' is assumed.
+A Digest column may be added that if populated with SHA-1 digest of the jar, and the checkSHADigests attribute is set, yank will validate that the downloaded jar has the expected digest, and if not fails the build.
 More columns may be added for your governance purposes, such as license, reason, code area, etc, without issue.
 If values for columns groupId or version are not filled in, the previous value is pulled down from above.
 Other columns must be explicitly specified.